antoni-g/grailed-challenge/readme.md

 I also originally approached this question by hoping to expose the data, methods, and results with a simple ssr React, or a paired client/server.
 However, in the interest of time and the spirit of the question I went with this approach instead.
 It also avoids a 5 minute ```npm install``` and wrangling with Babel and Webpack just to get you the data.
 I made the assumption that this would be seen by a developer and a UI for a less technical user isn't necessary here.
 However, if that would be something you'd be interested in seeing, I'd be happy to continue working in that direction, but I feel comfortable with my current implementation as-is.

 Either way, thanks for your time!
 Very excited to hear how this goes and I appreciate any and all feedback.
+If there are any errors or flaws in my thinking, I'd love to know how to improve.